sarakr4/ldshymnals/pages/about.md

 ## About the Collection

-This collection gathers all digitized English hymnals of the Church of Jesus Christ of Latter-Day Saints (LDS) into one place, as far as copyright and public domain laws will permit.
+This unofficial collection gathers all digitized English hymnals of the Church of Jesus Christ of Latter-Day Saints (LDS) into one place, as far as copyright and public domain laws will permit.
 This is part of a larger project to document, compare, and analyze changes in LDS hymnals throughout its history.

 ## Historical Overview